Topological invariance of Liouville structures for taut foliations and Anosov flows: Uniqueness of contact approximations

 We will construct the desired homotopy in two steps. \begin{itemize}[leftmargin=*] \item \textit{Step 1: $\xi$ is homotopic within $\Xi_Z(\mathcal{C}, \xi_\bullet)$ to a contact structure $\widetilde{\xi}$ which is transverse to $\partial_z$ and which admits a contact form $\widetilde{\alpha}$ satisfying $d\widetilde{\alpha}_{\vert D_z} > 0$ for all $z \in [0,1]$.}

-After a small $C^\infty$-small perturbation of $\xi$ away from $\partial \mathcal{C}$, we can assume that for every $z$, the characteristic foliation of $\xi$ on $D_z$ has isolated singularities which are nodes, saddles, or saddle-nodes (embryonic).
-Since $\xi$ is transverse to $Z$, all these singularities are positive, and since $\xi$ is tight, $D_z(\xi)$ has no closed leaf (this would be a Legendrian curve bounding an embedded disk with vanishing Thurston--Bennequin number).
+After a small $C^\infty$ perturbation of $\xi$ away from $\partial \mathcal{C}$, we can assume that for every $z$, the characteristic foliation of $\xi$ on $D_z$ has isolated singularities which are nodes, saddles, or saddle-nodes (embryonic).
+Since $\xi$ is transverse to $Z$, all these singularities are positive, and since $\xi$ is tight, $D_z(\xi)$ has no closed leaf (this would be a Legendrian curve bounding an embedded disk with vanishing Thurston--Bennequin number); similarly, it has no cycles of saddle/embryonic singularities.
 Therefore, all those disks are convex; in particular the characteristic foliation is outward transverse to the boundary and there exists a family of \emph{positive} functions $v_z : D^2 \rightarrow \R_{>0}$ satisfying